rmrkdao/rmrkdao-spec/entities/proposal.md

 		"type": "datetime",
 		"value": "(optional) the Unix timestamp when the owner snapshot should be taken.
 This can be any date after the creation of the collection.
 If omitted, the snapshot date = endDate."
 		},
-	"?holdRequirement": {
-		"type": "number",
-		"value": "(optional) the number of blocks before the snapshot date that a holder needs to own an NFT in order to vote.
-If omitted, this value defaults to 1."
-	},
 	"?passingThreshold": {
 		"type": "number",
 		"value": "(optional) the percentage of the turnout vote that an option needs in order to pass.
 If omitted, a simple majority is used."